ryanklee/think-taink/project_design.md

 ### c) Processing Mechanism
 - Turn-based system for LLM contributions
 - Separate moderator/coordinator module to manage discussion flow
+- Implement a system for LLMs to ask clarifying questions to each other or the moderator
+- Consider adding a mechanism for the moderator to intervene and guide the discussion if it goes off-track

 ### d) Heuristics and Principles
-- Guiding principles: intellectual honesty, critical thinking, creativity
+- Guiding principles: intellectual honesty, critical thinking, creativity, diversity of thought
-- Simple scoring system for ideas based on relevance and originality
+- Scoring system for ideas based on relevance, originality, and potential impact
+- Implement a system to detect and manage cognitive biases in LLM responses
+- Consider adding a mechanism for fact-checking or source citation

 ### e) Criteria for Completion
 - Time limit: maximum number of turns